Dissipative $\Lambda$CDM model with causal sign-switching bulk viscous pressure: Thermodynamic analysis

+Here, $q$ is the deceleration parameter of the Universe.
+Adding on this, the corresponding derivative of (\ref{Sh}), gives the rate of change of total entropy as,

-Comparing equations (\ref{Sh}) and (\ref{sm}), we can see that the magnitude of entropy change happening in the bulk is inconsequential when compared to that occurring on the Hubble horizon.
-Hence, the total entropy change in the system mimics only the evolutionary behavior of horizon entropy, as is clear from Fig. (\ref{fig10}).
-Finally, by analyzing the same, we learn that this model satisfies the condition $S_{T}^{\;\prime}\geq 0$ throughout the evolution implying its agreement with GSLT.
+According to Eqn. (\ref{sm}), the matter entropy rate evolves from a positive value in the early decelerating epoch, to a negative value in the late accelerating epoch.
+In the far future of it's evolution, it asymptotically approaches zero from the negative side (since $H^{\prime} \to 0$ as $a \to \infty$).
+However, analyzing the derivative of Eqn. (\ref{Sh}), we find that Horizon entropy rate is positive throughout the evolution.
+And, by comparing Eqns. (\ref{Sh}) and (\ref{sm}), we can see that the magnitude of entropy change happening in the bulk is inconsequential compared to that occurring on the Hubble horizon.
+Hence, the total entropy change in the system mimics the behavior of horizon entropy, and is clear from Fig. (\ref{fig6}).
+Consequently, the model satisfies GSLT throughout the evolution.